Lois V Vierk

-Lois V Vierk from Lansing, Illinois, in suburban Chicago, was born in 1951.
+Lois V Vierk (www.loisvvierk.com) from Lansing, Illinois, in suburban Chicago, was born in 1951.
 She has spent most of her career in New York City.
-She has also been active in Europe and Asia, and her music has been presented in Portrait Concerts at German Radio Cologne and in Switzerland.
+Vierk's music has also received an impressive international reputation.
+She has been active in Europe and Asia, and her music has been presented in Portrait Concerts at German Radio Cologne and in Switzerland.

-Ms. Vierk has composed for many types of performing forces, from solo piano (Yeah Yeah Yeah; To Stare Astonished at the Sea) to string quartet (River Beneath the River; Into the Brightening Air) to chamber ensemble (Timberline, Red Shift for mixed ensemble; Simoom for 8 cellos; Tusk for 18 trombones; Go Guitars for 5 electric guitars; etc.) to orchestra (Devil's Punchbowl.)
+Vierk has composed for many types of performing forces, from solo piano and also inside-the-piano (Yeah Yeah Yeah; To Stare Astonished at the Sea) to string quartet (River Beneath the River; Into the Brightening Air) to chamber ensemble (Timberline; Red Shift; Io; etc.) to ensembles of the same instrument (Simoom for 8 cellos; Go Guitars for 5 electric guitars; Cirrus for 6 trumpets; Manhattan Cascade for 4 accordions; Tusk for 18 trombones; etc.) to orchestra (Devil's Punchbowl).

 "I think of myself as a composer from the generation after the minimalists, both chronologically and artistically.
-The concentration on sheer sensuous beauty of sound in the 'long tone' works of minimalist composers in the 70's and 80's, especially the work of Phill Niblock, has always been arresting for me.
-In my own music this pure sensuous beauty is often a starting point.
+The concentration on sheer sensuous beauty of sound in the "long tone" works of minimalist composers in the 70's and 80's, especially the work of Phill Niblock, has always been arresting for me.
+In my own music, striving for this kind of pure sensuous beauty has often been a starting point.
 I work with emotional expressiveness and with many kinds of sound relationships as well, to build form and structure.

 "My works are developmental, often slowly unfolding, sometimes reaching high energy climaxes.
 In the 1980s I started developing principles of what I call Exponential Structure, in which elements such as time, harmonic motion, rhythmic and timbral development, sound density, etc. are controlled by mathematical exponential factors.
 These are not abstract constructs to me, but formal ideas based on the emotional thrust of the sounds and of the piece as a whole.